 Here’s a list of some of the fruits, vegetables, nuts and grains you need to be eating plenty of...

 Alfalfa, asparagus, avocado, apples, broccoli, beetroot, bananas, carrots, cherries, natural cheese, cottage cheese, organic chicken, natural chocolate, cucumbers, eggs, fennel, fish, figs, hazelnuts, hummus, lettuce, lentils, leeks, milk (only if it’s straight from a cow), organic or MSA grade beef, parsley, pumpkin seeds, rice, sesame seeds, sunflower seeds, strawberries, spinach, sweet potato, watermelon, watercress, natural yogurt, almonds and cashews.
 In fact, in regards to eating cashews for depression, health experts have said that eating two handfuls of these nuts every day is actually the therapeutic equivalent of a prescription dose of Prozac!

 "Home Remedies for Depression" Final Note...

-It’s also worth noting here that many sufferers of depression are also susceptible to food intolerances, particularly gluten (gluten can cause significant inflammatory conditions in the brain which result in mood swings and depression).
-It is therefore advisable to follow a gluten free diet, particularly in the beginning.
-As one of your best treatments and home remedies for depression, this will give you a strong start and ensure a potent and thorough “brain cleanse”.
+It’s also worth noting here that many sufferers of depression are also susceptible to food intolerance's, particularly gluten (gluten can cause significant inflammatory conditions in the brain which result in mood swings and depression).
+It's therefore advisable that you follow a gluten free diet, particularly in the beginning.
+This will give you a strong start and ensure a potent and thorough “brain cleanse”.